MicronOxford/SIMcheck/README.md

 * 0.9.7: final pre-submission features & fixes

-      - Rec Fourier, option to *not* cut off at mode or specific value (option in second window)
       - pre-submission log updates
         - remove row numbers from ResultsTable if necessary
         - check / adjust max width of log text, try to fix display width